ios-public-workshops/NewsFetcherWorkshops/Week1/Week1-Creation.md

     ![Alt Text](images/12.gif)

 1. Run the app again by hitting the play button.
-We will need to wait while data is fetched, but then we should see `content` label being updated to show a real headline.
+We will need to wait while data is fetched, but then we should see `content` label being updated to show a real title.
 Woohoo!!
 We're now senior iOS Developers!! :trophy:

     <img src="images/13.png" height="600" title="Now it looks pretty!" alt="alt text">

 ## 3. Showing different data

-1. Showing a single headline is a bit dull.
-Let's make this app truly great and show a whole scrolling table of headlines!!
+1. Showing a single title is a bit dull.
+Let's make this app truly great and show a whole scrolling table of titles!!
 To do this we need a `UITableView` rather than a `UILabel`.
 A `UITableView` is what we see a lot in iOS apps.
 It's a scrolling list of repetitive information.
 In our case, we will show a scrolling list of `NewsItems`.

 1. Open `Main.storyboard` and delete the content label you created earlier.
 Now drag in a UITableView.